 You didn’t even listen to what I just said, dear. – Whatever!

 In this final example, n’importe quoi means “anything”.
 This sentence is meant to be ironic.
 I hope you are getting something out of my word-of-the-day lessons!
+This sentence is in the conditional tense.

-N’importe quoi serait plus interessant que cette leçon !
+N’importe quoi serait plus intéressant que cette leçon !

 Anything would be more interesting than this lesson!